s3m3dov/flask-employee-api/README.md

 - `GET /average_salary/<string:department>`: Returns the average salary of employees in the specified department.
 - `GET /top_earners`: Returns a list of the top 10 earners in the company based on their salary.
 - `GET /most_recent_hires`: Returns a list of the 10 most recently hired employees.
-- `POST /predict_salary`: Takes in data for a new employee (department, hire date, and job title) and returns the predicted salary.
+- `POST /predict_salary`: Takes in data for a new employee (department and hire date) and returns the predicted salary.

 ## Commands
 - `flask generate-employees`: run this command to generate employees using `faker`